 During the Project's monitoring period, invasive, nonnative plant cover of plant species included on the Snohomish County Noxious Weed List cannot exceed 10%.
-The Project Restoration Plan defines invasive, nonnative plant species as those on the Snohomish County Noxious Weed List (Snohomish County, 2023).
-Percent cover of invasive plants on Snohomish County's Noxious Weed List is 0%.
-The Project is meeting the Year 2 performance standard for invasive cover.
+The Project Restoration Plan defines invasive, nonnative plant species as those on the Snohomish County Noxious Weed List (Snohomish County, 2024).
+Percent cover of invasive plants on Snohomish County's Noxious Weed List is less than 1%.
+The Project is meeting the Year 3 performance standard for invasive cover.

-Similar to Year 1 results, some white sweet clover (Melilotus alba) and birds-foot trefoil were observed, but ongoing maintenance appears to be keeping it in check.
-Smaller amounts of flat pea (Lathyrus sylvestris), Scotch broom (Cytisus coparius), Himalayan blackberry (Rubus armeniacus), evergreen blackberry (R. laciniatus), crimson clover (Trifolium incarnatum), and Canada thistle (Cirsium arvense) were also noted.
-Button tansy (Tanacetum vulgare) has increased since last year.
+Similar to Year 2 results, some white sweet clover (Melilotus alba) and birds-foot trefoil were observed, but ongoing maintenance appears to be keeping it in check.
+Smaller amounts of flat pea (Lathyrus sylvestris), Scotch broom (Cytisus coparius), Himalayan blackberry (Rubus armeniacus), evergreen blackberry (R. laciniatus), crimson clover (Trifolium incarnatum), Canada thistle (Cirsium arvense), and button tansy (Tanacetum vulgare) were also noted through the restoration area in small clumps.
+Additionally, three locust trees were observed on the south shore.
+Tansy ragwort (Jacobaea vulgaris) was also observed on the site for the first time; tansy ragwort is a regulated Class B weed in Snohomish County which means that control is required.